legobmw99/Allomancy/README.md

 Please verify and report any issues!

-*This mod was originally concieved by [ZenDarva](https://github.com/ZenDarva) and used some code from [Psi](https://github.com/Vazkii/Psi) as a template.
+*This mod was originally conceived by [ZenDarva](https://github.com/ZenDarva) and used some code from [Psi](https://github.com/Vazkii/Psi) as a template.
 All code is used under license or with permission.*